 In order to ensure compliance with this policy, the company/firm may employ monitoring software to check on the use of the internet and block access to specific websites to ensure that there are no serious breaches of the policy.
 We specifically reserve the right for authorised personnel to access, retrieve, read and delete any information that is generated, received or sent as a result of using the internet, to assure compliance with all our policies.
 Such monitoring will be used for legitimate purposes only.

 This email and all attachments it may contain are confidential and intended solely for the use of the individual to whom it is addressed.
 Any views or opinions presented are solely those of the author and do not necessarily represent those of the company/firm.
 If you are not the intended recipient, be advised that you have received this email in error and that any use, dissemination, printing, forwarding or copying of this email is strictly prohibited.

 Please contact the sender if you have received this email in error.

 Under company law, every company must include their company registration number, place of registration and registered office address on corporate forms and documentation (this includes emails and websites).

 In particular, all external emails must include this information – whether as part of the corporate signature or as part of the corporate header/footer.

 How we can help

-If your business is in the London area we, at Tish Press & Company will be more than happy to provide you with assistance in formulating an acceptable internet and e mail access policy, or if any additional information is required.
+If your business is in the Shenfield area we, at Tish Press & Company will be more than happy to provide you with assistance in formulating an acceptable internet and e mail access policy, or if any additional information is required.